-Connect the x and y inputs to the appropriate connections on the NMR chassis.
-This chassis also contains all the power supplies for the oscillator and modulating circuitry.
+Connect the x and y inputs to the appropriate connections on the rack mounted chassis which contains the sweep controls and scope connections.
+This chassis also contains all the power supplies for the oscillator chassis which holds the probe coils.
 Set the scope up for x-y mode operation.

-• NMR Chassis
+b.
+NMR Chassis

-- 1. Turn on the power of the NMR chassis and Counter. - 2.
-Check that "RF" BNC is connected by a short cable to the counter input. - 3.
-Set "modulation" to mid range(~ 2 volts peak to peak). - 4.
-Set the "RF level" control centered.
+- 1) Turn on the power of the NMR chassis and Counter. - 2) Check that "RF" BNC is connected by a short cable to the counter input. - 3) Set "modulation" to mid range( $\sim 2$ volts peak to peak). - 4) Set the "RF level" control centered.

-• Magnet Supply
+c.
+Magnet Supply

-- 1. Set "coarse" and "fine" to zero.
+- 1) Set "coarse" and "fine" to zero.

-- 2. Set "mode" to current.
+- 2) Set "mode" to current.

-- 3. Turn on the magnet cooling water (a small flow of about 1 cup/minute).
+- 3) Turn on the magnet cooling water (a small flow of about 1 cup/minute).

-- 4. Now turn on the magnet power switch.
+- 4) Now turn on the magnet power switch.

-• NMR Probe
+d.
+NMR Probe

-- 1. Set the "RF level" so that the RF voltage is on and near the middle of the voltage range.
-Check the RF level directly using the scope. - 2.
-Check that three cables from the oscillator chassis are connected.
-RF goes to the frequency counter, SWEEP goes to X scope input, and AF OUT goes to Y scope input. - 3.
-The counter should now be counting the RF.
+- 1) Set the "RF level" so that the RF voltage is on and near the middle of the voltage range.
+Check the RF level directly using the scope. - 2) Check that three cables from the oscillator chassis are connected.
+RF goes to the frequency counter, SWEEP goes to X scope input, and AF OUT goes to Y scope input. - 3) The counter should now be counting the RF.
 You can now adjust the frequency using the large dial on the oscillator chassis.

-• NMR Probe Again
+e.
+NMR Probe Again

-1. Insert the standard sample. (the one with a cork)

-2. Adjust the probe until the sample is in the approximate center of the field region.
+- 1) Insert the standard sample. (the one with a cork) - 2) Adjust the probe until the sample is in the approximate center of the field region.
 You will later move the probe to find the region which gives the largest signal, but as yet you do not know the location for maximum signal.